 Time to Interactive

 Time to interactive is the amount of time it takes for the page to become fully interactive.
-Measuring TTI is important because some sites optimize content visibility at the expense of interactivity.
+Measuring TTI is important because some sites optimise content visibility at the expense of interactivity.
 This can create a frustrating user experience: the site appears to be ready, but when the user tries to interact with it, nothing happens.
-Learn more.
+Learn more about Time to Interactive.

 Total Blocking Time